adumont/hrm-cpu/README.md

 # Microarchitecture

-The microarchitecture is very loosely inspired from MIPS architecture.
-The CPU is a multi-cycle CPU with a Harvard design.
+The microarchitecture is loosely inspired from MIPS architecture.
+This CPU is a multi-cycle CPU with a Harvard architecture (program is held in a different memory as general memory).

 The following block diagram shows all the components, the data path and control path (in red dashed line).